 How to protect yourself from ransomware infections?

-Carefully analyze emails that contain various attachments or website links.
-If an attachment or link is presented in email that is received from unknown, suspicious address (and the email is irrelevant), then we recommend not to open its contents.
-At least not without being sure that it is safe.
+Carefully study emails that contain attachments or website links.
+If an attachment or link is presented in email that is received from an unknown, suspicious address (and the email is irrelevant), do not to open its contents (at least not without being sure that it is safe).
 Download software using official, trustworthy sources/websites and direct links.
-Avoid using third party downloaders, Peer-to-Peer networks (torrent clients, eMule and other similar software), questionable, unofficial websites (and other similar sources) for that.
-Update installed software and operating system using tools or implemented functions that are provided by official developers only.
-Third party updaters should not be used/they should not be trusted.
-Same applies to various tools that are designed to activate paid software for free: these tools not only cause computer infections but are illegal as well.
-And finally, one of the best ways to keep a computer safe from various infections is to have a reputable anti-virus/anti-spyware suite installed and to keep it enabled at all times.
-These tools usually are capable to detecting and stopping/eliminating viruses from doing any damage before it is too late.
+Avoid using third party downloaders, Peer-to-Peer networks (torrent clients, eMule and other similar software), dubious, unofficial websites (and other similar sources).
+Update installed software and operating systems using tools or implemented functions provided by official developers.
+Third party updaters should not be used or trusted.
+The same applies to various tools that activate paid software free of charge - these cause computer infections and are illegal.
+Finally, have a reputable anti-virus/anti-spyware suite installed and keep it enabled at all times.
+These tools detect and eliminate viruses before any damage is done.
 If your computer is already infected with Charck, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Charck ransomware's text file ("_readme.txt"):
+Text presented in Charck ransomware text file ("_readme.txt"):

 Don't worry my friend, you can return all your files!

 All your files like photos, databases, documents and other important are encrypted with

 strongest encryption and unique key.

 The only method of recovering files is to purchase decrypt tool and unique key for you.

 This software will decrypt all your encrypted files.

 You can send one of your encrypted file from your PC and we decrypt it for free.